wikty/Notes/A Primer on Neural Network Models for Natural Language Processing/README.md

 ## Why we need deep learning

-Networks with many hidden layer are said to be deep networks, hence the name deep learning.
+Networks with many hidden layers are said to be deep networks, hence the name deep learning.

 ### Universal approximator